 - Double, triple (maybe even quadruple) check the proofs you receive from your vendor, before approving production.
 It would be a huge bummer if 500 of something comes back to you with a weird spelling error.
 Oops! it happens, and it's frustrating, but it can avoided.

 Why We Outsource Our ProductionBecause we’re so small, we don’t have the space, time, or funds to physically produce our products, design collateral and packaging in-house.
 It’s more cost-effective and time-efficient to work with folks who have the right tools for the job, and who are the experts in these areas.
 In return, this gives us more time to focus on illustrating new designs, marketing our products and the many (many) other tasks that already come with running a business.

 Our Production PartnersWe value working with other small businesses that are aligned with our vision, and who take into account the importance of sustainably sourced materials.
-Below is a handful of the folks we work with to print our tea towels, art prints, greeting cards, belly bands and more.
+Below is a handful of the folks we work with to print our art prints, greeting cards, more.

 Tea Towel Packaging

 3 Signs It's Time to Start Outsourcing Work

 If you feel like you've been hitting production capacity, working several late nights or working through the weekend, it might be time to consider outsourcing a task, two if:

 You have a tedious and/or repetitive task that requires too much of your time and mental energy, and you find yourself day-dreaming about someone else doing it

 Production labor is taking up the majority of your time, and physical energy

 You're looking to wholesale your products, but making them yourself is too time-consuming or expensive